Symphony No. 1 (Madetoja): History

 Despite the ongoing hostilities of World War I, Madetoja traveled to Russia in September 1914 to take up the conductorship of the Viipuri Orchestra (1914–16).
 Madetoja found the orchestra in a state of relative devastation: he was able to piece together 19 musicians, a reality that forced him to spend much of his time finding and arranging material for such an undersized ensemble.
 And yet, he somehow found the time to begin the biggest project of his young career: a symphony.
 During the composition process, which Madetoja's conducting duties repeatedly disturbed (for example, he completed the finale just before the scheduled premiere), Madetoja received a letter of encouragement from Jean Sibelius, Finland's greatest symphonist (as well as Madetoja's former teacher):

 Madetoja officially joined the ranks of symphonic composers on 10 February 1916; the Helsinki Philharmonic Orchestra premiered the new work under the composer's own baton (Robert Kajanus, the founder and chief conductor of the orchestra, was the dedicatee).
 Sibelius's "firm belief" indeed proved prescient, as the critics received the new work warmly; the general impression was that an important new symphonic talent had arrived.
 For example, the Finnish critic Evert Katila praised Madetoja's symphony in Uusi Suometar, writing, "The symphony appeals through the logic of its construction and the translucent brightness of its orchestration."

 Sibelius, who was in attendance, also remarked upon the symphony's beauty.
-Nevertheless, the teacher eyed his former student's maturation somewhat wearily.
+Nevertheless, the teacher eyed his former student's maturation somewhat warily.
 For example, when some reviews of the First Symphony discerned within Madetoja's music the influence of Sibelius (for example, Karl Wasenius in Hufvudstadsbladet), he worried his former pupil might take offence at the comparison and mistook Madetoja's characteristic "melancholia" for "sulkiness".
 Suddenly, Sibelius found Madetoja arrogant and watched with concern as he drew closer to Kajanus, with whom Sibelius had an on-again-off-again friendship/rivalry.
 "Met Madetoja, who—I'm sorry to say—has become pretty bumptious after his latest success," Sibelius fretted to his diary.
 "Kajanus smothers him with flattery and he hasn't the breeding to see it for what it is".